 Every year, Blairstown plans an old fashioned town celebration for Independence Day.
 Activities, that will be fun for the whole family, include pony rides, brass band, face painting, frog jumping contest, local food and crafts and more.
 Join in at Footbridge Park!

 Colonial Musketeers march in the Florham Park Parade.
 Photo courtesy of the parade.

-Florham Park Fourth of July Celebration, Florham Park
+Florham Park Fourth of July Celebration- July 4, Florham Park

 This town has had an Independence Day celebration for more than 50 years.
-This year is no exception with a fun-filled day for the whole family.
-It all begins with a flag raising ceremony at 9am, followed by the town parade at 9:30am.
-The family picnic begins at 10:30am and will be held on the Borough Hall lawn and will feature obstacle courses, games, a water slide, a petting zoo, pony rides and much more.
-Food and refreshments are offered throughout the day and it all ends with fireworks at 9pm.
+This year, with the theme Celebrating 150 Years of the Little Red Schoolhouse, is no exception with a fun-filled day for the whole family.
+It all begins with a flag raising ceremony at 9:00 am, followed by the town parade at 9:30 am.
+The family picnic begins at 10:30 am and will be held on the Borough Hall lawn and will feature obstacle courses, games, a water slide, a petting zoo, pony rides and much more.
+Food and refreshments are offered throughout the day, and it all ends with fireworks at 8:15 pm.

 Ridgewood Fourth of July Celebration.
 Photo by EBoechat via Flickr.

-The parade begins at 10am at North Monroe and Godwin.
-Gates at Veterans Field open at 6pm for the celebration and the evening will include entertainment such as skydivers, fireworks and more.
-The parade is free, but there will be a cost for evening activities and fireworks.
-201-445-2684
+This year's event theme is "Honoring Those Who Serve."
+The parade begins at 10:00 am at North Monroe and Godwin.
+Gates at Veterans Field open at 6:00 pm for the celebration and the evening will include entertainment such as live music, fireworks and more.

 A version of this article first published in 2014.